juagargi/scion/doc/ColibriDesign.rst

    traffic originating for this reservation can be correctly stamped with the appropriate MAC value.

-TODO Question: we want to have reliable communication between services.
-This means using quic for the communication.
-Will it work okay?

-TODO Do not forget to mention the independence between transport and operations: an operation about a reservation X can be transported using reservation Y, as long as it is compatible with the operation?
-Pros, cons.

 Core-Segment Renewal Operation
 ------------------------------
 The segment reservation operations look very much like in the previous example,